(Tested by Real Patriots Under Real Conditions)

 Installation Reality: How easy they are to mount and wire safely

-We track every panel for minimum 18 months before including it in our recommendations.
+I track every panel for minimum 18 months before including it in my recommendations.
 Panels that fail, crack, or significantly underperform get blacklisted immediately.
 Your energy independence is too important for second-rate equipment.

 The solar industry loves to confuse customers with technical jargon.
 Here's the straight truth about panel types and what matters for off-grid applications: